Beyond the Dream: Reinvigorating Hong Kong-produced films

 Affected by the COVID-19 epidemic, there is a shortage of international blockbusters during June and July, and the release of "Beyond the Dream" made Hong Kong-produced films to fill this window period indirectly.
 "My Prince Edward" and "Suk Suk" were officially released subsequently, the media collectively referred to the above three films as "3 Treasures of Golden Scene".
 The "3 Treasures of Golden Scene" not only have their own characteristics, but also arouse different audiences' re-attention to Hong Kong-produced films.
 It can be regarded as an Indian summer for the Hong Kong films.
 Those three films were very popular among Hong Kong people, and a variety of peripheral products, such as postcards, novels, theme coffee, etc. were launched rarely in Hong Kong film history.

 The romance of the leads

-The male and female protagonists had known each other before filming, but they were not familiar with each other.
+The male and female leads, Lau and Choi, had known each other prior to filming, but they were not familiar with each other.
 They gradually fell in love with each other during the filming and became a real couple.
-In the interview, the male lead expressed that there had a scene was filmed at a light rail station, the emotions he released were very surging and intense which made him exhausted, but he felt that the encouragement by the female protagonist constantly, so made him love.
+In an interview, Lau expressed that during a scene filmed at a light rail station, he released extremely intense emotions causing him to feel exhausted, but constant encouragement from Choi on set made him fall in love.
+The couple married in 2025.